lamhq/tech-notes/pages/devops/aws/serverless/app-repo.md

 ## Overview

-It's a service that make it easy for developers and organizations to **find, deploy, publish serverless applications** within their own AWS accounts.
+It's a service that make it easy for developers and organizations to **find, deploy, publish pre-made serverless applications** within their own AWS accounts.

 Ability to share applications privatel (within orgs) or publicly.